Program Introduction and Application Instructions

 While in Chicago, all participants will stay with volunteer homestay hosts in the Chicago metropolitan area.
 In addition to the completion of a four-week fellowship, program participants will participate in group training sessions, workshops on corporate social responsibility, and sessions focused on how to create an effective entrepreneurship/investment climate in an urban environment.
 Selected fellows will also participate in the U.S. Department of State Professional Fellows Congress in Washington, D.C. at the conclusion of the program.
 The Congress brings together 250 Professional Fellows from multiple regions and different thematic areas (legislative, economic empowerment, and the rule of law) for three days of networking and meetings to complement the fellowship.

-In addition to the Chicago-based program, 8 tech entrepreneurial leaders from Chicago will also be selected for reciprocal exchanges to travel to Central Europe in early Fall 2018.
+In addition to the Chicago-based program, 8 tech entrepreneurial leaders from Chicago will also be selected for reciprocal exchanges to travel to Central Europe in Fall 2020.
 The primary feature of this reciprocal exchange is a two-day tech innovation summit in one of these 4 countries.
-In addition to the tech innovation summit, participants will learn about the entrepreneurship culture in Bosnia-Herzegovina, Croatia, Slovenia, and Macedonia; conduct workshops in their areas of expertise; and establish mentoring partnerships between the entrepreneurship civic community in Chicago and each country.
+In addition to the tech innovation summit, participants will learn about the entrepreneurship culture in Bosnia-Herzegovina, Croatia, Slovenia, North Macedonia and Montenegro; conduct workshops in their areas of expertise; and establish mentoring partnerships between the entrepreneurship civic community in Chicago and each country.
 WorldChicago will work closely with established in-country partners and selected fellows to coordinate the in-country programs.

 Additional Eligibility Requirements